|This is the Fuego Box for February 2016.|

 The Palmo Alto Fire Fighters Pepper Sauce is mild hot with red jalapeno and habanero peppers.
 I mixed this packet in my tuna salad spread and it was good.

-The February 2016 Fuego Box had Sweet Savina Sunrise (S3) by C & C Foods.
+The Fuego Box February 2016 review started off right with Sweet Savina Sunrise (S3) by C & C Foods.
 I thought that I knew the degrees of hot until tasting this one, which broke the record in my hot sauce experience.
 Prepare to eat some tangy, liquid fire with this one!
 It has ghost chili peppers, mangos, onions and garlic in the flaming blend.

 The Marshall Serrano Ginger Lemongrass was a different green sauce using citrus to keep the Serrano peppers in line along with fragrant spices.
 I considered it fairly mild heat with distinct, interesting flavor.